fysh711426/GoHttp-uTLS/README.md

 # GoHttp-uTLS

-This repo is a C# wrapper for [utls](https://github.com/refraction-networking/utls).
+This repo is a C# wrapper for [uTLS](https://github.com/refraction-networking/utls).

-It supports ClientHello fingerprint resistance, which can simulate browser handshake content.
+It provides ClientHello fingerprint resistance, which can simulate browser TLS handshake.

-However, it does not currently support custom ClientHello.
-If you need this function, you can use golang to implement it, and then package it to C# library with reference to the method used in this repo.

 ---

-### What problems can this library solve ?
+### What problems can this repo solve ?

-* Avoid detection by anti-bot services
+* Simulate browser TLS handshake
 * Support TLS 1.3 on win10

 ---

-> **Note**
+### Unsupported

 * Custom ClientHello is not supported
 * Only support http GET method
 * Only support window system

+This repo does not support custom ClientHello.
+If you need this function, you can use uTLS to implement it, and then package it to C# library with reference to the method used in this repo.

 ---